 Here are some of the things that I actually like about Jimdo;

 (1) Most simple website builder’s editing interface tend to lag, but Jimdo’s speed is surprisingly fast and smooth.

-(2) The company has also designed an app which allows users to create websites on mobile devices.
-So for people who likes to work on the go, this is a great feature.
+(2) The company has also designed an app that allows users to create websites on mobile devices.
+So for people who like to work on the go, this is a great feature.